 Content distribution networks (CDNs) have become crucial for the success of modern streaming platforms.
 A CDN comprises a network of geographically distributed data centers or edge servers that are connected to an origin server.
+To dive deeper, read our complete guide to video content management systems.

 It ensures fast and seamless delivery of video content to end-users, irrespective of their device and location.
 Additionally, CDN video hosting helps reduce buffering and latency, thus creating an enhanced viewing experience.
 It isn’t surprising that the global CDN market is projected to reach $49.16 billion by 2027 from $11.76 billion in 2020.